 Reap the benefits of rewards programs by signing up for them!

-CVS, Walgreen’s and Sears have programs where you earn points when you make a purchase.
+CVS, Walgreen’s, and Macy’s have programs where you earn points when you make a purchase.
 These points add up to dollars to spend in their respective stores.

 These programs are almost always FREE to sign up for.
 So hey, why not?